Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

-For the longest time, I always owned headphones that were not that great.
-When I got my DJ gear the number one item that was next on my shopping list was a good set of headphones.
-That’s where things got a bit more difficult.
-There are so many choices at a wide variety of price points.
-It was a bit overwhelming!
+For the longest time in my younger years, I always owned headphones that were not that great.
+When I got my DJ gear, the number one item that was next on my shopping list was a good set of headphones.

 Sennheiser HD 25